 Muziek Expres was one of the oldest pop music magazines in the Netherlands.
 It already existed as of 1956.
 Until the mid 70s it was by far the biggest Dutch music magazine.
 The last (monthly) edition was released in December 1989.
 In August 1980, The Cure got their (if I’m right) first feature article in Muziek Expres.
 Interestingly, it was an interview with Lol.
 He talks about the Dutch, doing concerts and the making of the Seventeen Seconds LP.
 Below you can read a translation of this article by Henk Bakker.

-THE CURE: ‘Simple music is an insult to the audience’
+‘Simple music is an insult to the audience’

 Very inconspicuously, within four years the English Cure made it into a prominent cult band.
 This is striking, because the trio, that later became a quartet, makes very special pop music which is not really easy listening.
 Henk Bakker talked to drummer Lol Tolhurst about the strange Cure-recipe…